An approach to study the adiabaticity and irreversibility in the TDHO: Adiabaticity and particle creation in the TDHO

+Let us analyze the relation between the quantum concept of adiabaticity, $\dot Q = 0$, and the parametric creation of particles in the non quasi-static regime of the TDHO.
+The conventional definition of the quantum heat ($Q$) and work ($W$) are \cite{Alicki1979, Alicki2004, Gemmer2009}

-Under unitary evolution, \be \frac{\partial \hat\rho_S(t)}{\partial t} = -i [H_S(t) , \rho_S(t)] , \ee and the heat in (\ref{Qdef01}) is $ Q = 0$ (i.e. $\Delta E = W$).
-That is, with the definition (\ref{Qdef01}), unitary evolution implies adiabaticity.
-However, the thermodynamical heat is typically associated to the change in the energy due to a redistribution of the population levels\footnote{For instance, in Ref. \cite{Deffner2008}, the creation of particles of the TDHO is directly interpreted as a measure of adiabaticity [cf. Eqs.
+Together with the definition of the total energy, \be E(t) = \langle \hat H(t) \rangle = {\rm Tr}(\hat \rho(t) \hat H(t)) , \ee they automatically satisfy the first principle of thermodynamics.
+Under unitary evolution, \be \frac{\partial \hat\rho_S(t)}{\partial t} = -i [H_S(t) , \rho_S(t)] , \ee so the heat in equation (\ref{Qdef01}) is $ Q = 0$ (i.e. $\Delta E = W$).
+Specifically, regarding the expression (\ref{Qdef01}), unitary evolution implies adiabaticity.
+The thermodynamical heat is commonly associated with the change in the energy due to a redistribution of the population levels\footnote{For instance, in Ref. \cite{Deffner2008}, the creation of particles of the TDHO is directly interpreted as a measure of adiabaticity [cf. Eqs.
 (15) and (30)].
-More specifically, the value of the parameter $Q^*$ in Ref. \cite{Deffner2008} is our $|\alpha_\omega|^2+|\beta_\omega|^2$, given in Eq. \eqref{modalphabeta01}.} and, as we have seen in the preceding section, there is a redistribution of the population levels of the non-invariant representations along the evolution of the TDHO.
+More specifically, the value of the parameter $Q^*$ in Ref. \cite{Deffner2008} is our $|\alpha_\omega|^2+|\beta_\omega|^2$, given in Eq. \eqref{modalphabeta01}.} and, in the quasi-static approximation, such redistribution is only possible if the system undergoes a non unitary evolution (the relation to the non adiabaticity).
+As we have seen in the preceding section, in the non-quasi-static regime of the TDHO, there is also a redistribution of the population of the energy levels along the unitary evolution.